 Service disconnections for nonpayment on overdue balances will be suspended from June 1 through October 15 this year.
 Under rules approved by the Arizona Corporation Commission (ACC), electric utilities are prohibited from disconnecting residential customers for nonpayment during the warmest months of the year.

 All customers are responsible for paying for all the energy they use regardless of the suspension period.
 Customers are encouraged to pay their monthly electric bill in full or as much as they can pay to avoid accumulating a large overdue balance that they may be unable to pay later.

-Customers placed on payment arrangements in 2021 must pay their monthly installments plus their current monthly bills in full and on time or will be subject to a disconnection.
-If there is a deposit on the account, that amount will be applied to the past due balance and the deposit will need to be repaid as part of the customer’s installation payments.
+After Oct.
+15, 2021, customers who are delinquent will be placed on payment arrangements and must pay their monthly installments plus their current monthly bills in full and on time.
+If there is a deposit on the account, that amount will be applied to the past due balance and the deposit will need to be repaid in a payment plan.

 Those who have their service disconnected for nonpayment will be required to pay a reconnection fee and a deposit before power is restored.
 TEP is unable to guarantee that service will be restored the same day that payment is submitted.
 Customers participating in the Budget Billing program will be removed from the program if their service is disconnected.
 You can re-enroll in Budget Billing when your account becomes current.

 Customers with overdue accounts may be eligible for a payment extension if they just need extra time to pay their balance.
 To request an extension, log into My Account at tep.com or click here to register if you do not have online access.
 Customers also can call TEP Customer Care at 520-623-7711 or 800-328-8853 and select "Billing & Payments" then select "Payment Extension" from the menu to request an extension through our interactive voice response system.
 Customers also may request an extension by speaking with one of our Customer Care representatives.